The

 Up for Anything

-Get up early for some complimentary yoga or a massage to wash those worries of the impending real world away.
-Then, you’ve got a full day to check out the sites or unwind in that balmy sea.
+Bask in the Balinese ambiance - the day is yours.
+Get up early for yoga or a massage to wash those worries of the impending real world away.

 Reflect